shayanalishah/Xfinderyy/README.md

-# React Landing Page

-Simple SPA setup.
+React SPA wrapper for your Carrd landing page.